Appliscale/Centos-Jenkins-DSL/README.md

 ```

 ### Disable script security for Job DSL scripts
 From job-dsl 1.60 version you need to approve the scripts if you want to run `seed_job`.
-There is an additional build step - small groovy script - in `seed_job.xml` which will disable script security for Job DSL scripts:
+There is an additional build step - tiny groovy snippet - in `seed_job.xml` which will disable script security for Job DSL scripts:
 ```groovy
 import javaposse.jobdsl.plugin.GlobalJobDslSecurityConfiguration
 import jenkins.model.GlobalConfiguration